 Why is Ross Walters only Playing C Chromatics?

 Me?
 It is mostly related to finances and not wanting to spend hundreds of dollars needlessly (I don’t NEED a set of multi-key chromatics right now.
 I don’t need to play Thai’s Meditation on a B harmonica in the Eb position with the RCA orchestra playing in the key of D. I don’t need to play Swedish folk tunes.
 I don’t need to play double stops in multiple keys.)
-Also I made a commitment to not buy new harmonicas until sales of my teaching materials increased so, if you’re reading this and you haven’t purchased my method you should go ahead and put the card down because it will help me with my new harmonica fund!
+Also I made a commitment to not buy new harmonicas until sales of my teaching materials increased.
+So, if you’re reading this and you haven’t purchased my method you should go ahead and put the card down because it will help me with my new harmonica fund!
 I am very interested in trying other keys mostly to have a lower pitched instrument to practice.
 I think I would enjoy that.
-Also I think I would like to have an E harmonica just in case I need to play something in F# I think I would rather do that in 3rd position.
+Also I think I would like to have an E harmonica just in case I need to play something in F# I think I would rather do that in the “D” position (3rd position).
+Probably top of my list is a B harmonica actually (for those times when I’m just a half step away from a more comfortable key).

 What About the Blues Guys?